IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

         ...
     }

 Reference State
 ---------------

 Some properties such as enthalpy, entropy, and internal energy don't have a well defined absolute value, and can only really be measured relative to a reference state.
-For the purpose of the parameter files, equation of state are initially implemented using whatever reference state is used in the original papers.
+For the purpose of the parameter files, equations of state are initially implemented using whatever reference state is used in the original papers.
 An offset can be set in the parameter files to adjust the reference state if desired.